datastaxdevs/workshop-intro-to-cassandra/README.md

-🎓🔥 Welcome to WEEK 1 of the Cassandra Workshop Series 🔥🎓
+🎓🔥 Welcome to the Intro to Cassandra for Developers using DataStax Astra 🔥🎓
 ======================================================

-In this repository, you'll find everything you need for week 1 of the online Cassandra Workshop Series:
+In this repository, you'll find everything you need for this workshop:
 - Materials used during presentations
 - Hands-on exercises